ovanderzee/transform-case/README.md

 ## Usage

+Call the module with an output pattern like this:

     transformCase('markMyWords').humanTitle() will render: 'Mark My Words'.

     transformCase('A sentence, text for humans.').camelCase() will render: 'aSentenceTextForHumans'.

+With a second argument, an options object can be passed:

+    {
+        delimit: [word1, word2, ...],
+        preserve: [word1, word2, ...],
+        replace: {word1: replacement1, word2: replacement2, ...}
+    }
+    delimit: {Array} - keeps a letter-combination as a word which will be processesed according to the pattern
+    preserve: {Array} - keeps a letter-combination as a word and protects the case
+    replace: {Object} - replaces a letter-combination as if the original input had been different

 ## Demo